linebender/druid/druid/examples/hello_wasm_web/README.md

 Finally, point your browser to the appropriate localhost url (usually http://localhost:8000) and you should see your app.

-When you make changes to the project, re-run `wasm-pack build --target web` and you can see the changes in your browser when you refresh -- no need to restart `http`.
+When you make changes to the project, re-run `wasm-pack build --target web --dev` and you can see the changes in your browser when you refresh -- no need to restart `http`.